UniversalDependencies/UD_Faroese-OFT/README.md

 The morphology and preliminary disambiguation was done by Trond Trosterud's finite-state morphology and constraint grammar for Faroese.

-If you use this paper in your work, please cite:
+If you use this treebank in your work, please cite:

 ```
 @inproceedings{tyersetal18-faroese,